 Think long underwear.
 This first layer should fit close to your skin, but not so tightly that it impedes your movement or circulation.
-Avoid cotton -- which holds water and loses its insulating ability when wet -- and aim for wicking synthetics or wool, both of which will help keep you dry (and warm, even when wet).
+Avoid cotton -- which holds water and loses its insulating ability when wet -- and aim for wicking polyester (which also comes under branded names like Capilene) or wool, both of which will help keep you dry and warm, even when wet.

 Wearing skivvies under your long underwear is optional, although if you're on a long backpacking trip I recommend it for the sake of hygiene.
 Once again, steer clear of cotton and opt for wicking synthetics or wool instead.